+So what drove this flare up around lunar new year?
 There are a number of points at which friction occurs between the two societies.

 The modern city of Hong Kong has largely been built on the rule of law.
 It has the second largest police force in the world in term of number of police per member of the population.
 The ICAC (Independent Commission Against Corruption) cleaned up Hong Kong bureaucracy for the past four decades to a standard that surpasses countries like the UK and the US.

 Hong Kong runs on rules that are designed to keep things civil but without the rigidity of say Singapore.
 China is a bit different.
 It has gone through enormous wrenching changes over the past three decades and societal norms and customs have struggled to keep pace.
 Wider altruism that was fostered during Mao’s era is frowned upon and there are legal implications around being a good samaritan that are an unintended consequence of Chinese case law.
 That doesn’t mean to say that the civic society doesn’t exist, but that it exists in a more laissez-faire environment which can be good in terms of less barriers and more experimental approaches to social problems.

 As a Chinese friend once told me: